 Short courses run for a fixed time and can cover a specific topic or introduce a subject area.

-They’re great for people who need to acquire skills and knowledge but don’t have the time to commit to a full degree, diploma or Masters.
+They’re great for people who need to acquire skills and knowledge but don’t have the time to commit to a diploma, undergraduate degree or master’s degree.

 Short courses can help you gain proficiency to succeed in the field of your choice and, for many, act as a stepping stone to further study and higher education.